eternalai-org/vibe-browser-use-template/README.md

 ### 1. Callbacks

-In file `app/callbacks.py` there are two callback functions that can be customized:
+In the file `app/callbacks.py` there are two callback functions that can be customized:
 - on_task_start: trigger once when the agent start running the task (agent loop).
 - on_task_completed: trigger once when the agent completed the task, before exiting.